John Medinger

-John Donald Medinger (born April 26, 1948) is an American politician, teacher, and businessman.
+John Donald Medinger (born April 26, 1948) is an American teacher, businessman, and Democratic politician from La Crosse, Wisconsin.
+He was the 49th mayor of La Crosse (1997–2005) and represented the area for 16 years in the Wisconsin State Assembly, from 1977 to 1993.
+He also served six years on the La Crosse County board of supervisors.

 Background

 Born in La Crosse, Wisconsin, Medinger graduated from Aquinas High School.
 Medinger received his bachelor's and master's degree from University of Wisconsin–La Crosse.
 He was a teacher, gas station operator, and a volunteer in VISTA.

 Political life

 Medinger was elected to the Wisconsin State Assembly in 1976, as a Democrat, representing the 95th district and served in that post for 16 years.
 He eventually became Assistant Majority Leader of the Assembly.

 After he left the Assembly in 1992, he worked for United States Senator Russ Feingold until 1996.
 In the spring of 1997, after the retirement of longtime La Crosse Mayor Patrick Zielke, Medinger ran for mayor.
 He won the election over political newcomer Dan Herber.

 In 2001, he won reelection in a landslide over alderman Gerald Every.
 In 2005, he retired from the Mayor's Office.

 After leaving the mayor's Office, Medinger worked in U.S. Senator Herb Kohl's La Crosse office.
 In December 2012 Medinger announced he would run again for La Crosse mayor in the spring of 2013, but dropped out of the race a few days later.